turingschool-examples/little-shop-7/doc/user_stories.md

 ```

 ```
-Unsplash API: Item Image
+38. Unsplash API: Item Image

 As a visitor or an admin user
-When I visit the Merchant Item Show page
-I see a photo related to that item's name
+When I visit the Merchant Item Show page (/merchants/:merchant_id/items/:item_id) I see a photo related to that item's name
 ```

 ```
-Unsplash API: Merchant Image
+39. Unsplash API: Merchant Image

 As a visitor or an admin user
-When I visit a Merchant's Dashboard
-I see a random photo near their name
-This photo should update to a new random photo each time the page is refreshed.
+When I visit a Merchant's Dashboard (/merchants/:merchant_id/dashboard) I see a random photo near the name of the Merchant This photo should update to a new random photo each time the page is refreshed.
 ```

 ```
-Unsplash API: Logo Image Like History
+40. Unsplash API: Logo Image Like History

 As a visitor or an admin user
 When I visit any page on the site